sourmash-bio/sourmash/doc/databases.md

 ## Types of databases

 For each k-mer size, three types of databases may be available: Zipfile (`.zip`), SBT (`.sbt.zip`), and LCA (`.lca.jzon.gz`).
+Unless otherwise specified, all databases are built with the default `scaled` value (DNA scaled=1000).
 We recommend using the Zipfile databases for `sourmash gather` and the SBT databases for `sourmash search`.
 You must use the LCA databases for `sourmash lca` operations.

 You can read more about the different database and index types [here](https://sourmash.readthedocs.io/en/latest/command-line.html#indexed-databases).